diegoaldarondo/ansible_desktop/README.md

    - Add your public SSH key to your GitHub account to enable SSH authentication.
 For more information, see [Connecting to GitHub with SSH](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).

 3. **Configuring the Environment:**
+   - Run `bash configure.sh local.yml` to install a local development environment on your machine.
-   - Run `bash configure.sh` to execute the Ansible playbook.
+   - Run `bash configure.sh dev.yml` to install a remote development environment on your machine.
    - This will set up the specified applications and configurations on your local machine as defined in the playbook.

-## Features

-The Ansible playbook includes tasks for:

-- Creating a `.local/bin` directory for user-specific binaries.
-- Installing packages, flatpaks, and various tools like fzf, lazygit, ripgrep, and more.
-- Setting up Miniconda, Visual Studio Code, and other development tools.
-- Configuring GNOME settings, Apptainer, AnyDesk, VirtualBox, and managing dotfiles.

-## Customization

-Customize the playbook by editing the variables in the playbook file.
-Change the `user` variable to your username or modify paths and versions of tools as necessary.

 ## Updating Configuration

 To update the Ansible configuration:

-- Run `bash configure.sh`.
+- Run `bash configure.sh <local.yml|dev.yml> [ansible_playbook_options]`.

 *Note: Basic understanding of Ansible and bash scripting is recommended for using and modifying this repository.*